-The exposure of the RSPs to liquidity risk for insurance contract liabilities as at October 31, 2023 and 2022, is portrayed in the table below; it presents insurance contract liabilities according to their contractual maturities or expected cash flow dates.
+The exposure of the RSPs to liquidity risk for insurance contract liabilities as at October 31, 2024 and 2023, is portrayed in the table below; it presents insurance contract liabilities according to their contractual maturities or expected cash flow dates.
 Liabilities for remaining coverage measured under the PAA have been excluded from this analysis.

-The maturity profile of insurance contract liabilities at October 31, 2023 is as follows:
+The maturity profile of insurance contract liabilities as at October 31, 2024 is as follows: